-Moves you through rehab in a way that addresses root causes, relationships between issues and both addiction and mental health, so you’re prepared with the right tools to deal with both issues in long-term recovery
+Moves you through rehab in a way that addresses root causes, relationships between both addiction and mental health issues, so you’re prepared with the right tools to deal with both issues in the long-term recovery process

-Reach Out Today for Help Understanding Your Options
+Reach Out Today for Help Understanding Your Treatment Options

 Don’t let confusion over a dual diagnosis or fears about rehab stop you from reaching out.
 Our friendly, professional staff are always available to answer your questions and help you find out more about your options.
 Whether you reach out via our contact form online, email us or make a phone call to one of our New Day Recovery locations, that contact is completely confidential and you’ll connect with a caring counselor who will listen without judgment and provide information about what you can do next.

 No matter where you are in the addiction cycle — or what type of mitigating factors might have had a hand in getting you there-there are options for help.
 Contact us today to find out more.
-New Day Recovery provides addiction treatment services to all residents in the state of Ohio and the following large cities of Akron, Boardman, Cincinnati, Cleveland, Columbus, Dayton, and Toledo.
+Our Ohio rehab provides addiction treatment services to all residents in the state of Ohio and the following large cities of Akron, Boardman, Cincinnati, Cleveland, Columbus, Dayton, and Toledo.